Battle of Jieqiao

-The Battle of Jieqiao, also known as the Battle of Jie Bridge, was fought between the warlords Yuan Shao and Gongsun Zan in 191 in the late Eastern Han dynasty.
+The Battle of Jieqiao (also known as the Battle of Jie Bridge) was fought between the Chinese warlords Yuan Shao and Gongsun Zan in late 191 or early 192 in the late Eastern Han dynasty.
 It was the first significant clash of arms between the rival warlords in the contest for dominion of Ji and Qing provinces in northern China.
 The site of the battle is generally considered to be a site east of Guangzong County, Julu Commandery (present-day Wei County, Xingtai, Hebei).

 Background

 Late in the winter of 191, following a victorious campaign against remnants of the Yellow Turban rebels, Gongsun Zan took the pretext of his cousin Gongsun Yue's death in the Battle of Yangcheng to declare war on Yuan Shao.
 His army marched southwest between the Qing and Yellow rivers into Ji Province.
 Very quickly a number of cities under Yuan's control were compelled to change sides.
 Yuan Shao hurriedly made conciliatory gestures, in a bid to forestall a full blown war.
 He gave his official position as Grand Administrator of Bohai to Gongsun Fan, a cousin of Gongsun Zan.
 Gongsun Fan, however, took the Bohai garrison to join his clansman.